-The Research Committee is responsible for the development and overseeing of the Faculty's research.
+The research committee is responsible for the development and overseeing of the Faculty's research.
 It advises on matters related to allocation of research space and financial resources for faculty and student research.
-It advises on the operation of, and financial resources made available to, the research Centres of the Faculty.
-It monitors and reports on faculty and graduate student research activity and the integration of research and teaching within the Faculty.
-It is composed of the Dean, the Associate Dean of Graduate Education and Research, three faculty members (one from each discipline - biophysical, behavioural and sociocultural), one graduate student representative, one PHEUA representative, representatives from Faculty research groups, and Faculty's Research Centres' Directors.
+It advises on the operation of, and financial resources made available to, the research centres of the Faculty.
+It monitors and reports on faculty and gradate student research activity and the integration of research and teaching within the Faculty.
+It is composed of the dean, the associate dean of graduate education and research, three faculty members (one from each discipline - biophysical, behavioural and sociocultural), one graduate student representative, one PHEUA representative, representatives from Faculty research groups, and directors of the Faculty's research centres.